markjescem/react-hooks-set/docs/usePersist.md

 # `usePersist`

-The hooks could track the state of page.
+The hook could track the state of page.
 When then page is reopened, the memorized of state will be recovered automatically.

 ## Usage